2xic-speedrun/vec-db/readme.md

 # Simple vector database
 **This is a simple in-memory vector database.
 Not for use in production.**

+This is just a basic vector database that uses k-means to reduce the number of vector lookups.
+See links below for more advanced indexing methods that will help with speedups.

 See [examples](./python-examples/) for some code examples.

 ## Thanks